dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 - Allow user to pass either/or these 2 options as arguments:
     - `repository`, `error_string`, `date_range`
     - `build_id` list
+- Taking an optional parameter for context lines (e.g also return the 5 lines surrounding the hit line - think GDB)

 ### Issues/questions to look into
 - Are we still only searching for the input string in failed builds?
 What about the case where a build automatically retries, then works, and is automatically marked as passed?
+- Are we still only searching for the input string in failed builds?
+What about the case where a build automatically retries, then works, and is automatically marked as passed?
+- What is a profiler?
+(See PR comments)
+- How are we deploying the thing to run on same data centres?
+- Do we need to check authentication or are we just doing external/public repos?

 ### Action items
-- [ ] Define metrics for POC test for the speed of parsing log files (be more formal in how you define how you’re gonna run those tests lol)
+- [ ] Define metrics for POC test for the speed of parsing log files (be more formal in how you define how you’re gonna run those tests lol) -> lines/second?
+1000 lines/second
+- [ ] Update Kusto query to use the `join` method since it turns out it runs faster
+- [ ] Eventually figure out a way to handle failure cases like limiting user input i.e only 1 outstanding request allowed per person also “(limiting the input sizes, like only X total days, or Y total logs to scan), returning a partial result if we run out of time, a stateful server request, where you could ask "hey, I started this query a bit ago, do you have the answer yet"...
+Lots of exciting options!”
+- [ ] Update output to replace work item ID to 1. job GUID and 2. workitem friendly name
+- [ ] If we have time, use a profiler to see if changing the string matching method is worth it in terms of performance
+- [ ] Eventually run the POC on Azure, not locally to see actual/real-life speeds